rohan472000/hashnode-activity/clcwbmr31000108mkcda7hkes.md

 ### Alternatives

-Note:- If possible then try to use SQL queries(static or dynamic) for dealing with large datasets in a table before going for the below alternatives.
+If possible then try to use SQL queries(static or dynamic) for dealing with large datasets in a table before going for the below alternatives.

 Alternatives to Pandas for working with large datasets include: